jdmanthey/MolEcol2023/09_microbes/readme.md

 ### 1. Download data

-Download the zip file from this link: [link](https://drive.google.com/file/d/1FXaJmU4JY4f9ibGp4hykT31W7NcN5OS_/view?usp=drive_link), unzip it, and set that directory as your working directory in RStudio.
+Download the zip file from this link: [link](https://drive.google.com/file/d/1FXaJmU4JY4f9ibGp4hykT31W7NcN5OS_/view?usp=drive_link), unzip it, and set that directory (class_subsample, not raw_data) as your working directory in RStudio.

 ### 2. Install necessary packages